 Instructions

-- Bake at 350 degrees for about 20-30 minutes, or until the tops are dark golden brown.
+- Scoop ¼ cup of batter into each cup of a muffin pan.
+Bake for 20-30 minutes, or until the tops are golden brown.

-- Cool for a few minutes before removing to a rack to cool completely.
+- Cool for a few minutes before removing to a cooling rack to cool completely.

 Do you have a staple muffin recipe in your home?
 What is it?